n132/Libc-GOT-Hijacking/README.md

-I learned the basic method from [Sammy Hajhamid][1] and considered making the payload shorter.
+I learned the basic method from [Sammy Hajhamid][1] also this repo is inspired by his work.
-There are two different types of shrink the payload:
-- Cover all GOT slots
-- Cover part of slots

-If we cover all the GOT slots, our payload can be triggered by more functions.
-Otherwise, if we make our payload shorter and only cover several GOT slots, our payload can only be triggered by fewer functions.
-Also, it's possible to crash other functions.
-I'll mainly focus on two scenarios
-- Generic Payload
-    - One Shot
-    - Two Shots
-- Common Functions

 # tl;dr